Huster-Hq/DADA/README.md

 ```

 #### 3.Train your own BG-De.

-Please set the `"state"` parameter of modelConfig in `Main.py` to `"train"`, And set parameters such as batch_size according to actual conditions, Place the weights in the `BG-De_model` folder.
+Please set the `"state"` parameter of modelConfig in `Main.py` to `"train"`, and set parameters such as batch_size according to actual conditions.
 ```
 python Main.py
 ```
+Place the weights in the `BG-De_model` folder.

-We provide pre-trained weights on the kvasir dataset, which can be downloaded from the following link:（这里放置预训练好的BG-De权重链接）.
+We provide well-trained weights on the public Kvasir dataset, which can be downloaded via this [link]().

 ### - Testing
 Before running the tests, ensure an object detection model is ready.
 For this project, we utilize the YOLOv5l architecture.
 Pre-trained weights, optimized on the Kvasir dataset, can be downloaded from the following link: （这里放置目标检测预训练权重链接）,Place the weights in the `Detection_model` folder and set the `"state"` parameter of `modelConfig` in `Main.py` to `"eval"`.

 ```bash